Hawaii Islanders: History

-The Islanders were originally an amateur team, but on December 17, 1960, the Sacramento Solons, a longtime PCL stalwart, moved to Honolulu.
-Minor league baseball was then in free fall, as sparse attendance, major league TV broadcasts, expansion and franchise shifts at the major league level, and retrenchment in farm system support caused the contraction of many minor league teams, and the collapse of entire leagues.
+The Islanders were originally an amateur team, but on December 17, 1960, the Sacramento Solons, a longtime member of the Pacific Coast League (PCL) of Minor League Baseball, moved to Honolulu.
+Minor League Baseball was struggling at the time, as sparse attendance, major league TV broadcasts, expansion and franchise shifts at the major league level, and retrenchment in farm system support caused the contraction of many minor league teams, and the collapse of entire leagues.
 The Islanders came to Hawaii in part due to these trends.
 The Solons had been suffering from attendance problems since the arrival of the San Francisco Giants from New York City in 1958.
-Salt Lake City businessman Nick Morgan bought the Solons and moved them to the Aloha State.
+Salt Lake City businessman Nick Morgan bought the Solons and moved them to Hawaii.
 Two years later, Morgan sold the Islanders to a locally based group.

 By the end of the 1960s, the Islanders were reckoned as the strongest franchise in the minors.
 In 1970, the Islanders, then an affiliate of the California Angels and managed by Chuck Tanner, won 98 games and drew over 400,000 fans to lead the minors as a whole.
 Although it lost the PCL playoff championship to the Spokane Indians, the 1970 team was named the 38th greatest team in minor league history by Minor League Baseball historians.

 Due to the Islanders being a distant 2500 mi from their nearest opponent, they utilized a unique schedule.
 Initially, PCL teams made a four- and a seven-game visit to the Islands, with the Islanders doing the same.
 Later, as the league expanded, the Islanders played an eight-game series against each team in order to cut down on travel costs.

 The travel costs also applied to radio coverage.
 In the early 1960s, due to the cost of line charges, Islanders radio announcers used the old method of "re-creating" the road games in the Honolulu radio studio.
 This method was used by most major league teams during the 1930s and 1940s.
 In those days, the team's radio play-by-play man was Harry Kalas, who had just gotten out of the service.
 When Kalas later moved on to the mainland (with the Houston Astros and later the Philadelphia Phillies), he was replaced as Islanders play-by-play man by Hank Greenwald (later a broadcaster for the Giants); Marty Chase succeeded Greenwald in 1966 and was the play-by-play announcer through 1968.
 A young Al Michaels arrived in June 1968 after Chase was recalled to active Army duty.
 Other Islanders broadcast alumni who went on to broadcast Major League Baseball include Ken Wilson, Les Keiter, Mel Proctor, and Allan Elconin (a.k.a.
 Al Conin).